bhargavgunreddy/compress-transactions/README.md

 ## Usage
+1. You should see the login page and be able to login using
+ username: admin
+ password: admin

-1. You should be ablet to add a transaction using the add transaction button
+1. You should be able to to add a transaction using the add transaction button
+2. This will show upa modal to add transaction with the name field and the amount field.
+3. Based on the amount the transaction gets appended to either paying or receiving list
-2. When you hit compress transactions, the csv file hsould be generated in the folder and also printed out in the console for your convenience
+4. When you hit compress transactions, the csv file should be generated in the folder and also printed out in the node console for your convenience.

+## Functinality
+1. The compress transactions will loop through each list to get teh sum of amounts based on individual keys
+2. We then check to see if the key is present in the other map as well and if yes addd both of them if not just take the value as is
+3. The handy-storage npm package makes use of the json file to start with so each trasaction you add will persist